cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Note that the dot is a valid name continuation character in CDDL, so `min..max` is not a range expression but a single name.
-When using a name as the left hand side, use spacing as in `min .. max` to separate off the range operator.
+When using a name as the left hand side of a range operator, use spacing as in `min .. max` to separate off the range operator.

 #### Turning a group into a choice